Flip-Flop Kickoff

 Sunday Morning Shuttle from the Brunswick Family Campground to Harpers Ferry

-- Location: Appalachian Trail Conservancy, 799 Washington St., Harpers Ferry, WV
+- Location: Appalachian Trail Conservancy (ATC), 799 Washington St., Harpers Ferry, WV

 - Time: 7:00am